nsethblanchard/va_hiking/README.md

     $ gem install va_hiking

-## Usage

-To be used to locate hikes within the state of Virginia.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.